domaindrivendev/Swashbuckle.AspNetCore/docs/configure-and-customize-annotations.md

 ## Apply Schema Filters to Specific Types

-The `SwaggerGen` package provides several extension points, including Schema Filters (described [here](configure-and-customize-swaggergen.md#extend-generator-with-operation-schema--document-filter)) for customizing ALL generated Schemas.
+The `SwaggerGen` package provides several extension points, including Schema Filters (described [here](configure-and-customize-swaggergen.md#extend-generator-with-operation-schema--document-filter)) for customizing **all** generated Schemas.
 However, there may be cases where it's preferable to apply a filter to a specific Schema.
 For example, if you'd like to include an example for a specific type in your API.
 This can be done by decorating the type with a `SwaggerSchemaFilterAttribute`:

 📝 `Product.cs`
 ```csharp